mad1amz/MIST4610Group3/README.md

 Also, to encourage customer loyalty, the model includes a loyalty account entity that stores membership details such as points, enrollment date, and tier level.
 Each loyalty account is connected to one passenger and one loyalty tier, which defines the name and ranking of the membership levels.

 Overall, the various entities and attributes that the data model captures provide an overarching view of the inner workings of an airline.
-THis model allows for efficient management of day-to-day operations, customer service, and performance tracking across all aspects of the airline’s business.
+This model allows for efficient management of day-to-day operations, customer service, and performance tracking across all aspects of the airline’s business.

 <img width="1195" height="842" alt="image" src="https://github.com/user-attachments/assets/05011922-3212-4cd9-ace3-7fa80aa4012d" />